 GMAT Verbal Sample Questions and Answers

 There are around 80 questions that have to be answered within three hours and seven minutes.
 Below we will look at the GMAT exam pattern in detail.
 We will explore each section to understand the pattern of GMAT better.

 Verbal reasoning tests your ability to evaluate and reason arguments, read, and comprehend the information given and correct the material given and express thoughts coherently in the English language.
 The verbal reasoning consists of three questions.

 - Reading comprehension: This section consists of two or more passages, based on which you are given multiple-choice questions.
 The reading comprehension section tests your ability to understand information logically and if you can interpret or paraphrase what you’ve understood.

 - Sentence correction: This section tests your command of the English language.
 You are given incomplete sentences and five answer choices.
 You have to choose an answer that is grammatically correct, is well-structured and which is most effective.

 - Critical reasoning: This section challenges you to critically think and analyse a statement given to you.
 You are given a short passage followed by five answer choices, where you have to choose which option strengthens or weakens your argument, which supports the argument, which exposes the argument as flawed, etc.

-The Quantitative Reasoning section tests your knowledge in arithmetic, algebra and geometry.
+The GMAT Quantitative Reasoning section tests your knowledge in arithmetic, algebra and geometry.
 It consists of two question types.